sridharer/LeaveManagement/README.md

 # About the Application

-1. Login : Based on the Role of thar user, he will be logged in either as a employee or manager.
+1. Login : Based on the Role of that user, he will be logged in either as a employee or manager.
 You can find the credentials in the leave_management.sql file.

 2. Employee have flexibility to apply 21 leaves a year, each leave at one and if he exceeds all 21, then he cannnot apply any more leaves.
 When employee applys for a leave, the status would be pending till the manager approves or rejects it.
 Employee can view the history of his applied leaves and also his profile.